lightr4in/renash/README.md

 [--directory <directory>] Sets the directory to process [--dry] Dry run.
 Only prints information about what would be done [--patterns <patterns>] A comma-separated string of file name glob patterns.
-Example: "*.jpg,*.mp4" [--quick] Quick run.
+Example: "*.jpg,*.mp4" [--sloppy] Sloppy run.
 Skips files that look already properly named [--recursive] Processes the directory recursively [--size <size>] Sets the digest length to use.
 Works only for algorithms blake2b and blake2s [--verbose] Print output verbosely